CodeReviewDAO/dxd_codereview/Reviews/327 - Casper C++ SDK/Final/SecondReview.md

 Along with build instructions, there are instructions that allow users to run examples automatically.
 Everything works fine except the put deploy call, and it's expected that the put deploy call won't automatically run without a private key of an account.
 Also, the repository includes `/example/` folder, which has code samples that show how to use every RPC call.
 How to run code samples is instructed in the README.
 The examples run as expected.

 The usage instructions and examples are sufficient; however, it can even be better if "put deploy call" could be run manually as well.
 This can be solved by giving a path of the private key to the script, as it's done in tests.
 Manuel usage testing was successful for all examples and RPC calls.
-Usage documentation is good enough, but it can be improved by giving more examples or explenation to every call especially for "put deploy call".
+Usage documentation is good enough, but it can be improved by giving more examples or explanations to every call, especially for "put deploy call".

 Sufficient instructions are given to be able to generate auto documentation with `doxygen`.
 The reviewer successfully generated and was able to view the documentation after using these instructions.
-Output of the doxgen command and generated html file can be found below:
+The output of the doxygen command and generated index.html file can be found below:

 [doxygen output](SecondReviewassets/doxyfilelogs.md)